-I welcomed my 2nd daughter in June of 2014.
+I welcomed my 2nd daughter in the summer of 2014.
 Being a mother to my two little girls has been by far my favorite role.
 I have loved deeply, laughed more, and slept less, but have been more fulfilled and happier since these little girls have entered my life.
-I’ve posted less, but I’ll be back posting about some of the projects.
-Thanks for following my journey.
+I’ve posted less, but plan to be more active as my children grow.

 Want to see “Wedding Day”?
 If you live in LA, now is your chance!!
 See is TONIGHT, Saturday April 21st at 7 pm.
 The film is screening at:

 251 S. Main St.